elibtronic/piTab/README.md

 # The RaspberryPi flavour of the Tabularon

+Written by: Tim Ribaric

 ![piTab 3.0](running_pi_tab.jpg)

 This is the 21st century version of an electronic tabulation device first appearing in [code4Lib](http://journal.code4lib.org/articles/8200) journal.
-Basically this device, once configured will send a value to a Google Spreadsheet that corresponds to one of the 6 buttons on the device.
+Basically this device, once configured, will send a value to a Google Spreadsheet that corresponds to one of the 6 buttons on the device.
 The handy picture above is how we have it configured.
 You essentially make HTTP GET commands against that form and it will populate.
 Details in that link.
+So instead of tick sheets at your help desk, you can use this device to track.

 This version of the tabulatron is fully autonomous.
 Once you have the device connected and running it will communicate to the web directly (Used to be Arduino connected to a CPU... it was very fussy)